On the $p$-adic theory of local models: Nearby cycles of étale sheaves

-Furthermore, the maps $m,n$ are convolution maps in the special fiber and induce isomorphisms over the generic fiber such that \eqref{eq:convolution_Hecke_snacks} commutes.
+We note that the maps $m_k,n_k$ are convolution maps over $\Spd k\subseteq \Spd O_C$ and induce isomorphisms over $\Spd C\subseteq \Spd O_C$ that make \eqref{eq:convolution_Hecke_snacks_k} commutative.
 The commutativity yields a canonical isomorphism by using adjunctions

 which will induce the desired isomorphism \eqref{commutativity_iso} upon applying the nearby cycles for the family $\Hk_\calG^{\{1,2\}}|_{\Spd O_C}$.
-Indeed, since $(Rj_*A)\boxtimes B$ is ULA by \Cref{ULA_nearby_cycles} and \cite[Corollary IV.2.25]{FS21} for outer tensor products, it is still ULA after cohomologically smooth pullback along $p, q$ and proper pushforward along $m,n$ (here, we use that the support of $A,B$ is bounded).
-Thus, \eqref{eq:canonical_iso_commutativity} canonically extends integrally yielding \eqref{commutativity_iso} after restriction to the special fiber. \end{proof}
+Indeed, since $(Rj_*A)\boxtimes B$ is ULA by \Cref{ULA_nearby_cycles} and \cite[Corollary IV.2.25]{FS21} for outer tensor products, it is still ULA after cohomologically smooth pullback along $p_k, q_k$ and proper pushforward along $m_k,n_k$ (here, we use that the support of $A,B$ is bounded).
+Thus, \eqref{eq:canonical_iso_commutativity} canonically extends integrally to an isomorphism